-Two other number plates must be placed vertically, one on each side of the motorcycle facing outwards.
-These must be fixed in such a manner as to be clearly visible and they must not be masked by any part of the motorcycle or by the rider when seated in the driving position.
-(See Diagram K).
+The number must be displayed on the front and on both sides of the motorcycle.

+Each number must be marked in such a manner as to be clearly visible and must not be masked by any part of the motorcycle or by the rider when seated in the driving position.